thoughtbot/superglue/docs/requests.md

 # Requests

-When you need more functionality than what UJS offers, Superglue comes with two functions built around `fetch`, `visit` and `remote`.
-These are wrapped with your own implementation in [application_visit.js] and can be accessed via the NavigationContext.
+If you prefer to navigate using Javascript, or need more functionality than what UJS offers, Superglue comes with two functions built around `fetch`, `visit` and `remote`.
+These are wrapped with your own implementation in [application_visit.js] and can be accessed via the [NavigationContext].

+[NavigationContext]: ../reference/types/#navigationcontextprops

+!!! tip
+    Superglue does not come with a `<Link>` component.
+Instead we encourage you to build one that is unique to your projects needs using the functions provided by the [NavigationContext].

 ```js
 import { NavigationContext } from '@thoughtbot/superglue';